choosen/dotfiles/README.md

 - zsh history limits are bumped, stored with timestamps and remove duplicates
 - visual studio code set as debugger editor (in .exports)
 - bat for git diff (cat on steroids)
-- exa replaces ls, with community aliases
+- eza replaces ls, with community aliases

 I resigned from omzh and load all scripts by myself: zsh-syntax-highlighting